Important - Please follow our new Facebook page - https://www.facebook.com/st.andrewshousemedicalcentre.stalybridge

 Connect Health/Pain Management | Telephone: 0330 174 1398/0800 0340 406

-We are welcoming new patients, please register online or pop in to see us for the forms, PLEASE NOTE: You must live in Stalybridge area....
+We are welcoming new patients from all around the Tameside Area, please register online or pop in to see us for the forms ....
 Our new email address is gmicb-tameside.st.andrewshouse@nhs.net

 The practice complies with data protection and access to medical records legislation.
 Identifiable information about you will be shared with others in the following circumstances: